ShaquitaPerry/creating-virtual-machines-using-Azure/README.md

-# creating-virtual-machines-using-Azure
+# Creating-virtual-machines-using-Azure
-In this project, we will be creating a virtual machine using Microsoft Azure.
+In this tutorial outlines, we will be creating a virtual machine using Microsoft Azure.

+<h2>Environments and Technologies Used</h2>

+- Microsoft Azure (Virtual Machines/Compute)

 First you will need to go to Microsoft Azure at portal.azure.com and create your account if you haven't done so already.